HariomVerma968/RukkorApp/README.md

-this is the Rukkor App
+This is the Rukkor App

-Login ID and Password for check the app
+Login ID and Password
 EmailId:- hariom@gamil.com
 Password:- Hariom@123